foxdeli/api-java-sdk/README.md

 ## Installation

-twilio-java uses Maven.
-At present the jars are available from a public maven repository.
+foxdeli-java-sdk uses Maven.
+At present the jars are available from this github repository.

 Use the following dependency in your project to grab via Maven: